Recommended PCs

 Our opinion may change from time to time as products develop so please check this page regularly

 We recommend going to a store and finding any PC within your budget first and foremost.
 We believe in avoiding false economy situations and often i'm afraid to say the cheapest PC is not always the best deal.
-So if you want a PC that will last as long as it can, in terms of speedy responses etc, then we recommend the following rules.
+So if you want a PC that will last as long as it can, in terms of speedy responses etc, as time goes by and updates come down, then we recommend the following rules.

 Follow these rules and ignore the salesmen trying to sell you cheaper systems.